syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/import-annotations-as-objects.md

 ---
 layout: post
-title: Import annotations as objects in Blazor PDF Viewer | Syncfusion&reg;
+title: Import annotations as objects in Blazor PDF Viewer | Syncfusion
-description: Learn here all about Import annotations as objects in Syncfusion&reg; Blazor PDF Viewer component and more.
+description: Learn here all about Import annotations as objects in Syncfusion Blazor PDF Viewer component and more.
 platform: Blazor
 control: PDF Viewer
 documentation: ug